arberg/md5recurse/README.md

 MD5Recurse
 ==========
-A tool for generating MD5 checksums recursively for all files in a set of folders.
+MD5Recurse is a tool for generating and verifying MD5 checksums recursively for all files in a set of folders.
 It can

 * generate MD5 checksums for all files,
 * or just update for files with newer lastModified timestamps since last scan,